 Mr. Bogan was named to Georgia Trend's "Legal Elite" in 2008 for Business Law and again in 2012 for Technology Law.
 He is listed in the 2009 and 2010 editions of Chambers USA: America's Leading Lawyers for Business for Appellate and General Commercial Litigation and again in the 2013, 2014, 2015, 2016, 2017 and 2018 editions for General Commercial Litigation.
 Mr. Bogan is listed as #1 in the 2011 and 2012 editions of Chambers USA: America's Leading Lawyers for Business for General Commercial Litigation.
-He has been recognized as a Georgia "Super Lawyer" in the areas of General Litigation and Class Action/Mass Torts in 2009 and for Business Litigation in 2017 and the eight years immediately preceding by Super Lawyers magazine.
-Mr. Bogan is recognized in the 2018 and the nine years immediately preceding editions of The Best Lawyers in America® for Commercial Litigation.
-Mr. Bogan was recommended in 2016 and the four years immediately preceding by Legal 500 US in the area of Trade Secret Litigation.
+He has been recognized as a Georgia "Super Lawyer" in the areas of General Litigation and Class Action/Mass Torts in 2009 and for Business Litigation in 2019, 2020 and 2023 and also in 2017 and the eight years immediately preceding by Super Lawyers magazine.
+Mr. Bogan is recognized in the 2018 and the nine years immediately preceding editions of The Best Lawyers in America® for Commercial Litigation and again in the 2024 and the five immediately preceding editions for Appellate Practice, Commercial Litigation, Intellectual Property Litigation, and Technology Law.
+Mr. Bogan was recommended in 2017 and the five years immediately preceding by Legal 500 US in the area of Trade Secret Litigation.
 He is AV® rated by Martindale-Hubbell.*

-Achieved a major victory by defeating class certification in a significant class action filed against YellowPages.com.
-This result was preceded by procedural victories in terms of having separately-filed class actions transferred to the Southern District of New York, and was followed by a ruling by the Second Circuit denying interlocutory appellate review of the district court’s order denying class certification.
+Consumer fraud class action litigation for advertising company in federal district court in New Jersey, New York and California: Achieved a major victory by defeating class certification in a significant class action filed against YellowPages.com.
+This result was preceded by procedural victories in terms of having separately-filed class actions transferred to the Southern District of New York, and was followed by a ruling by the Second Circuit denying interlocutory appellate review of the district court's order denying class certification.
 The first of these cases, filed in New Jersey state court, was removed by YellowPages.com to the District of New Jersey.
 Two follow-on class actions were then filed against YellowPages.com in the Southern District of California.
 As for the New Jersey case, we persuaded the New Jersey federal district court to transfer the action to the Southern District of New York, enforcing a forum selection clause in the Terms and Conditions between YellowPages.com and its advertising customers.
-Kilpatrick Townsend was then able to persuade the Southern District of California to transfer the follow-on class actions to the Southern District of New York, on (among other grounds) the “interest of justice” element of the federal venue statute.
-Through such procedural moves, we were able to achieve an “MDL-like” consolidation of separate but related class action lawsuits filed in different federal district courts.
-On the class certification issue, the district court ruled that YellowPages.com's sales practices and its individual customers’ experiences were too varied to support class certification.
-The cases remain pending before the Southern District of New York.
-Kowalski v.
-YellowPages.com, No. 10 Civ.
-7318 (PGG), 2012 WL 1097350 (S.D.N.Y. filed Mar.
-31, 2012) (order denying class certification).
+Kilpatrick Townsend was then able to persuade the Southern District of California to transfer the follow-on class actions to the Southern District of New York, on (among other grounds) the "interest of justice" element of the federal venue statute.
+Through such procedural moves, we were able to achieve an "MDL-like" consolidation of separate but related class action lawsuits filed in different federal district courts.
+On the class certification issue, the district court ruled that YellowPages.com's sales practices and its individual customers' experiences were too varied to support class certification.

 Insights View All